Dennis Elsas: WFUV and SiriusXM

-Since the summer of 2000, Elsas has hosted weekday afternoons (2-6PM) on New York’s WFUV (90.7 FM, and streaming at WFUV.org).
+Since the summer of 2000, Elsas has hosted weekday afternoons (2-6PM) on New York's WFUV (90.7 FM, and streaming at WFUV.org).
 He presents a wide variety of rock, folk, jazz and blues in the tradition of progressive radio he helped to create.
 He has interviewed numerous artists in studio including Elvis Costello, Ben Folds, Patti Smith, Edie Brickell and Ringo Starr.

-In May 2004, Elsas joined SiriusXM’s Classic Vinyl (26).
+In May 2004, Elsas joined SiriusXM's Classic Vinyl (26).
 Focused on classic rock music, history and memories, his show airs Saturday and Sunday from 6pm-12am ET.

-On May 18, 2017, SiriusXM launched The Beatles Channel and announced Elsas as host of the call-in show The Fab Fourum.
+On May 18, 2017, SiriusXM launched The Beatles Channel and announced Elsas as host of the call-in show The Fab Fourum In October 2022, Elsas launched another regular weekly show on Sirius Beatles Channel, "Across the Universe-The Life and Music of John Lennon."

 Rock 'n' Roll Never Forgets

-In 2010 Elsas created Rock ‘N’ Roll Never Forgets, a live multi-media event that showcases his historic radio interviews with music legends such as Elton John, Jerry Garcia, Pete Townshend, and John Lennon along with his personal memories and behind-the-scenes stories, starting with the Top 40 radio that he grew up with, the progressive evolution of WNEW-FM, and his current work on WFUV and Sirius/XM.
+In 2010, Elsas created Rock ‘N’ Roll Never Forgets, a live multi-media event that showcases his historic radio interviews with music legends such as Elton John, Jerry Garcia, Pete Townshend, and John Lennon along with his personal memories and behind-the-scenes stories, starting with the Top 40 radio that he grew up with, the progressive evolution of WNEW-FM, and his current work on WFUV and Sirius/XM.

+Fordham University

+In 2011 Elsas created and taught a Fordham University course, "The Rock Revolution in Music and Media" on both the graduate (2011) and undergraduate level (2016).
+The course is still part of the Fordham curriculum.